iis-esslingen/rover/_pages/download.md

 ---

 ## Calibration
-We provide for each sensor the intrinsic and extrinsic calibration that can be found [here](https://bwsyncandshare.kit.edu/s/xqqb8EaiFPgMsgc).
+We provide for each sensor the intrinsic and extrinsic calibration that can be found [here](https://fdm.hs-esslingen.de/schmidt2025rover/calibration.zip).

 ## Download (HuggingFace)
-The dataset can be found on HuggingFace [https://huggingface.co/datasets/iis-esslingen/ROVER](https://huggingface.co/datasets/iis-esslingen/ROVER).
-We do also provide a python script to download the files for the ease of use, see [here](https://github.com/iis-esslingen/rover_benchmark/blob/main/utils/download.py).
+The dataset can be found on our [download server](https://fdm.hs-esslingen.de/schmidt2025rover) and on HuggingFace [https://huggingface.co/datasets/iis-esslingen/ROVER](https://huggingface.co/datasets/iis-esslingen/ROVER).
+We do also provide a python script to download and reconstruct the chunked files from HuggingFace for the ease of use, see [here](https://github.com/iis-esslingen/rover_benchmark/blob/main/utils/download.py).

 ## Garden Small
 <div style="display: grid; grid-template-columns: repeat(2, 1fr); gap: 10px;">